HEIGE-PCloud/Algorithm-Dynamics/report/report.md

     if __name__ == .__main__.:
 ```

-Now, I run the unit test with this command. `--cov` configures the folder of my source code. `--cov-report` configures the format of the coverage output, `term` lets it to be printed directly to the termial. `-vv` shows the details of my tests. `--cov-config` configures the location of our config file for coverage, which is the `coveragerc` file I just created.
+Now, I run the unit test with this command. `--cov` configures the folder of my source code. `--cov-report` configures the format of the coverage output, `term` lets it to be printed directly to the termial. `-vv` shows the details of my tests. `--cov-config` configures the location of our config file for coverage, which is the `.coveragerc` file I just created.

 ```
-❯(env)  pytest --cov=src -vv --cov-report=term --cov-config=./coveragerc
+❯(env)  pytest --cov=src -vv --cov-report=term --cov-config=./.coveragerc
 ```

 Here is the output of the test.
 My 3 tests `test_initWidget`, `test_sayHello`, `test_mouseClick` are executed and passed correctly.
 And the coverage report shows that the coverage of my tests is 100% which means all code is executed during the tests.
 I aim for a 95%+ coverage for the formal project.